How I Started Selling On Amazon

 Most people end up spinning their wheels in life.
 They either do nothing through fear of failure or fear of the unknown.
 Or they have a crack at business and get shiny object syndrome.
 They try drop shipping for 2 weeks, then have a stab at Amazon, then something else but nothing works.
 Because A) they don’t fully commit to mastery and B) They’ve got no one to show them the ropes.

 Think about it, if you want to be a boxer you go to a boxing gym and get a coach or join a class.
 You want to learn the piano, you take lessons.
 That’s how it works.
 People will happily pay £50 an hour for a tennis or golf lesson but when it comes to a mentor or a course of some sort then they get cold feet.

-As I have said, if you’re serious and you want to create a big business, one of the best courses out there is The Amazing Selling Machine.
+As I have said, if you’re serious and you want to create a big business, one of the best courses out there when learning how to sell on Amazon, is The Amazing Selling Machine.
 If you’re looking at living the laptop lifestyle and earning some serious money at the same time as building a brand, fast track your results and get a helping hand.
 Feel free to ask me any questions below or via the contact us page.
 Remember, the person who focuses on one thing for the longest wins.
 It’s not about how ‘smart’ you are, the research supports this.
 Its focus, resilience and persistence.